 Long before the Wright Brothers began tinkering with the idea of machine-powered flight in their Dayton, Ohio, bicycle shop, the Montgolfier brothers were developing lighter-than-air aviation in France.
 Their first hot air balloon designs were intended eventually to transport people safely through the air to distant locations.

 The Montgolfiers performed the first hot air balloon demonstration at the Palace of Versailles on September 19, 1783.
-The balloon’s passenger compartment carried a duck, sheep, and a rooster and flew about two miles, having reached a height of about 2000 feet before descending back to Earth after eight minutes because of a tear in the balloon fabric.
+The balloon’s passenger compartment carried a duck, sheep, and a rooster and flew about two miles, reaching a height of about 2000 feet before descending back to Earth after eight minutes because of a tear in the balloon fabric.

 Using the Montgolfier design, the first-ever untethered human ascension took off on November 23, 1783.
 Constructed primarily of paper and silk, the hot air balloon supported a circular platform at its base to accommodate the two voyagers, Francois Pilatrê de Rozier and Francois Laurent, plus the burner and fuel needed to heat the air within the balloon.